 The screening committee will recommend one of the following levels of identification:

 Grade Level Learner: Body of evidence suggests the student is performing successfully on current grade level standards.

 Talent Pool (Highly-capable) Learner: Evidence suggests the student demonstrates potential and/or ability above grade level standards.
 The student may require differentiated teaching strategies or curriculum to ensure academic growth.

 Gifted Learner: Evidence strongly suggests the student demonstrates exceptional potential and/or ability.
 The body of evidence aligns to Colorado criteria for gifted identification in one or more areas and meets the criteria for portability.
-The student is identified as a Gifted Learner and an Advanced Learning Plan will be developed to ensure academic growth and achievement.
+The student is identified as a gifted learner and an Advanced Learning Plan (ALP) will be developed to ensure academic growth and achievement.

 Step IV—Appeal Process

 A parent, student or teacher has the right to appeal the identification decision.
 To initiate an appeal process the appellant should contact the building principal and complete the necessary documentation.